|

 consider using meat or fish pastes instead.
 I used these for Tanya, and they

-Spencer Potted Salmon to be very popular with most of my cats but Chicken
+Spencer Potted Salmon to be very popular with most of my cats but a beef

-and Beef flavours are also available if required, though check the
+flavour is also available if required, though check the ingredients list for

-ingredients list for onion or garlic (the Salmon version does not contain
+onion or garlic (the Salmon version does not contain either).
+These products

 If you are outside the